epandurski/swaptacular.github.io/_posts/2022-07-08-interest-rates-in-swaptacular.md

   <b>Note:</b> The current reference implementation restricts annual
   interest rates between -50% and 100%.
-This prevents currency issuers from setting extremely negative interest rates, so as to effectively abolish their existing obligations; and from setting huge positive interest rates by mistake.
+This prevents currency issuers from setting extremely negative interest rates, so as to effectively abolish their existing obligations; or from setting huge positive interest rates by mistake.

 </div>